Chen-style tai chi: Forms

 Forms, also called Taolu (套路 (tàolù, routine, pattern, standard method)), play a fundamental role in Chen-style tai chi as choreographed sequences of movements that serve as repositories for various methods, techniques, stances, and types of energy and force production.
-Within the Chen-style tai chi tradition, there are at least two forms: Yi Lu (First Form) and Er Lu (Second Form).
+Within the Chen-style tai chi tradition, there are at least two forms: Yi Lu (First Form), which consists predominantly of slow and flowing movements, and Er Lu (Second Form), also known as Cannon Fist (Pao Chui) which builds upon the movements and principles of Yi Lu (First Form) but is performed at a faster pace and places greater emphasis on explosive power (fa jin) and martial applications.
 These forms represent the embodiment of the intricate theories unique to the Chen style.
 In the words of Chen Fake, the last great proponent of the Chen style in the modern era, 'This set of Taijiquan does not have one technique which is useless.
 Everything was carefully designed for a purpose' (这套拳没有一个动作是空的, 都是有用的).
 A correct Chen-style tai chi form is grounded in the same fundamental principles, transcending mere external appearances.

 Within the Chen-style tai chi umbrella, there are various teaching traditions, and their practices may often vary somewhat from one another - often due to differences in how they cultivated their skill throughout their decades of practice.
 Chen Ziming wrote, "In the beginning of the training, conform to patterns.
 At an intermediate level, you may change patterns.
 Then finally, patterns are driven by spirit.”
 Over time and distance within the Chen style, these interpretations have given rise to subdivisions.
 Each variation is influenced by its own history and the training insights of master teachers.
 The current subdivisions include historical training methods from Chen Village, forms derived from the lineage of Chen Fake (commonly known as Big or Large Frame, including Old Frame and New Frame), Chen family Small Frame attributed to teachings within the Chen village, training methods from Chen Fake's students, and closely related traditions like Zhaobao tai chi.
 In the past, the effectiveness of training methods was determined through actual combat, but such tests of skill are less common in the modern era.
 With no recognized central authorities for tai chi, authenticity is often determined through anecdotal stories or appeals to historical lineage.
 However, the Chen style practitioner upholds a more stringent requirement, focusing on the underlying principles rather than external appearances.

 As practitioners delve into the different frames and forms within Chen-style tai chi, they strive to honor and embody the profound principles handed down through the Chen Family's tai chi legacy.
 While uncertainties may exist due to the lack of written sources and the reliance on oral traditions, practitioners endeavor to interpret each subdivision.
 The Chen Family's tai chi legacy continues to captivate practitioners, as they aspire to unlock the essence of Chen-style tai chi and integrate its profound principles into their dedicated practice.